Wednesday Sector Laggards: Energy, Financial

-The worst performing sector as of midday Wednesday is the Energy sector, showing a 2.8% loss.
-Within the sector, Occidental Petroleum Corp (Symbol: OXY) and Apache Corp (Symbol: APA) are two large stocks that are lagging, showing a loss of 6.7% and 6.5%, respectively.
-Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 2.3% on the day, and down 25.66% year-to-date.
-Occidental Petroleum Corp, meanwhile, is down 45.62% year-to-date, and Apache Corp, is down 38.51% year-to-date.
-Combined, OXY and APA make up approximately 3.5% of the underlying holdings of XLE.
+Looking at the sectors faring worst as of midday Wednesday, shares of Energy companies are underperforming other sectors, showing a 2.4% loss.
+Within that group, TechnipFMC plc (Symbol: FTI) and Valero Energy Corp (Symbol: VLO) are two large stocks that are lagging, showing a loss of 4.4% and 4.4%, respectively.
+Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is down 2.2% on the day, and down 32.12% year-to-date.
+TechnipFMC plc, meanwhile, is down 61.52% year-to-date, and Valero Energy Corp, is down 30.40% year-to-date.
+Combined, FTI and VLO make up approximately 4.5% of the underlying holdings of XLE.

-The next worst performing sector is the Financial sector, showing a 1.8% loss.
-Among large Financial stocks, Wells Fargo & Co (Symbol: WFC) and Host Hotels & Resorts Inc (Symbol: HST) are the most notable, showing a loss of 5.7% and 5.2%, respectively.
-One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is down 1.5% in midday trading, and down 15.76% on a year-to-date basis.
-Wells Fargo & Co , meanwhile, is down 40.91% year-to-date, and Host Hotels & Resorts Inc, is down 25.04% year-to-date.
-WFC makes up approximately 4.2% of the underlying holdings of XLF.
+The next worst performing sector is the Financial sector, showing a 0.5% loss.
+Among large Financial stocks, Kimco Realty Corp (Symbol: KIM) and Regency Centers Corp (Symbol: REG) are the most notable, showing a loss of 4.3% and 3.7%, respectively.
+One ETF closely tracking Financial stocks is the Financial Select Sector SPDR ETF (XLF), which is down 0.5% in midday trading, and down 20.15% on a year-to-date basis.
+Kimco Realty Corp, meanwhile, is down 31.99% year-to-date, and Regency Centers Corp, is down 23.19% year-to-date.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom:

 Here's a snapshot of how the S&P 500 components within the various sectors are faring in afternoon trading on Wednesday.
-As you can see, one sector is up on the day, while eight sectors are down.
+As you can see, three sectors are up on the day, while five sectors are down.

 |Sector